rhaleblian/backstep/README.md

 ## Which version of a package do we use???!

-@rhaleblian 's rule of thumb: try the older version first.
-Then try a version from about 2002.
-From there, it's a binary-temporal-space-partioning kind of problem.
-But choose the 'left' side of the tree first: something between the first available and 2002.
+@rhaleblian 's rule of thumb:
+1. try the oldest available version first.
+2. Then try a version from about 2002.
+3. From there, it's a binary-temporal-space-partioning kind of problem; ie. choose something right between the orldest available and 2002 and keep going.
+4. But you may need something newer than any of that.

 ---